DarvidTorres/mydocs/Python/Modules.md

 ```
 By importing specific objects from the module we don't need to use the `.` operator.

-References to names in modules are [[Classes, objects and inheritance#^d39e86|attribute]] references: in the expression `modname.funcname`, `modname` is a module object and `funcname` is an attribute of it.
+References to names in modules are [[Classes and objects#^d39e86|attribute]] references: in the expression `modname.funcname`, `modname` is a module object and `funcname` is an attribute of it.
 In this case there happens to be a straightforward mapping between the module’s attributes and the global names defined in the module: they share the same [[Namespaces and Scope|namespace]].